csound/manual/README.md

 $ make html # This assumes that the Makefile will work.
 If it doesn't, you wll need to edit it and re-run this line.
 ```

-Note: if you are on Ubuntu, the `Makefile` will _not_ work, because it calls Python with `python` and not `python3`.
-You will need to edit the Makefile so that you call `python3` (the executable name for Python on Ubuntu).
+Note: if you are on Ubuntu, the Makefile will probably not work, because it calls Python with python and not python3.
+You will need to either (1) edit the Makefile so that you call python3 (the executable name for Python on Ubuntu) or (2) install something like python-is-python3, a convenience package for Debian and Ubuntu that creates a symlink from python to python3.

 If you followed the above instructions, you will be able to open the manual locally in any web browser with a link like `file:///home/(username)/csound/manual/html/index.html`.